April 17, 2021

 In Their Words

-Each year, during the Walk for Women, the team that raises the most money is given the Kim Mothershead Award to honor an invaluable person in the Walk for Women history and an inspiration to us all.
+Each year, during the Walk for Women, the team that raises the most money is given the Kim Mothershead Award, named in honor an invaluable person in the Walk for Women history and an inspiration to us all.

-Kim Mothershead, a former Southeast Missouri State University Board of Regents member, helped start the Walk for Women, serving as its first chair.
-Kim passed away on Aug.
+Kim, a former Southeast Missouri State University Board of Regents member, helped start the Walk for Women and served as its first chair.
+She passed away on Aug.
 27, 2012, after a courageous battle with cancer.
+As the Walk for Women continues to grow each year, we remember Kim and celebrate the teams continuing in her spirit of hard work and dedication.

 A 1977 graduate of Chaffee High School, Kim graduated from Southeast Missouri State University in 1982.